 Well for starters, I was tired of students not utilizing their notes, losing their papers, and not remembering the previously learned concepts.
 With the Math Interactive Notebook, students now have the opportunity to reflect on their strategies and assess their own learning.
 They can practice putting their knowledge into words both verbally and in writing.
 Futhermore, by using the notebook, instructional focus suddenly starts to shift from computation to problem solving and real-life application.
-The Math Interactive Notebook serves as a documented portfolio-like record of student growth and progress.
-Finally, the Math Interactive Notebook is an open-ended and naturally differentiated assessment tool.
+The Interactive Notebook serves as a documented portfolio-like record of student growth and progress.
+Finally, the Interactive Notebook is an open-ended and naturally differentiated assessment tool.

 - Composition book

 Left side pages are used to write down learn-able content

 - Graded Test